kode4food/interpol/doc/Language_Reference.md

 _my_id_
 ```

+A special identifier exists called `self` that returns the current evaluation context.

 ### Tuples
 Tuples are like Arrays, except that they're not.
 A single element tuple is automatically exposed as an atomic Object, whereas a tuple with more than one element is exposed as an Array.
 Fortunately, Interpolation (their primary use case) doesn't care about the difference.